epfl-dlab/aiflows/docs/Tutorials/setting_up_aiFlows.md

         huggingface-cli login
         ```

 This process is essential for the smooth integration of Hugging Face with FlowVerse, ensuring effortless pushing.
-Happy flowing!

 ## Section 3: Setting Up Your API Keys